 I joined the Abbey in July 2001.
 I struggled with the adjustment to a new culture, language, way of life and leaving family behind thousands of miles away.
 However, the Lord had opened doors to a new family for me where I felt accepted and loved.
 God’s hand has always been at the center of this affair.
 It’s by his pure grace that I persevered, made first vows, then final vows and eventually after nearly eleven years, I was ordained a priest in 2012.

 In between professions and ordination, I have been blessed to pursue various academic disciplines.
 While at Saint John’s University in Minnesota, I studied Philosophy and Computer Science.
 During seminary at Saint Vincent in Pennsylvania, I was awarded an S.T.B and M.A (Monastic History) degrees.
 I also attend a short course on Leadership in Rome.
-Currently, I am enrolled part-time in the JCL program at the Catholic University of America studying canon law.
+Currently, I am enrolled in the JCL program at the Catholic University of America in Washington, DC studying canon law and also taking courses in immigration law.

 A small community provides a close-knit family atmosphere.
 Each monk’s talents are utilized to the optimum and there is so much potential to grow, not only spiritually but also gain substantial practical skills and experience.
 I feel privileged to be here at this moment in the history of this community.
 God has sustained me here for a purpose.

-It’s a blessing to be called upon to serve in various roles: high school teacher, chaplain, confessor, vocation director, oblates director, and currently as Acting Prior.
+It’s a blessing to be called upon to serve in various roles: high school teacher, chaplain, confessor, vocation director, oblates director, and currently as the Prior of the monastery.

 I have also been privileged to engage with a ministry helping orphan children and youth in Africa through education, health care, clean water, and shelter.
 The fruits are evident in the lives being transformed every day at the Hope school educating more than 340 children.